 Several different factors will determine how much a wire transfer costs.
 The most significant factor will be the bank or institution you’re conducting the wire transfer through.

-For instance, nonbank providers tend to charge a lower fee to process a wire transfer.
-Though if you are a regular customer at a certain bank, they may give you a break on the fees.
+For instance, nonbank providers tend to charge lower fees to process wire transfers.
+Though if you are a regular customer at a particular bank, they may give you a break on the fees.

-That’s because domestic wire transfers can be processed through one payment system instead of multiple banking systems.
-And incoming wire transfers also tend to be cheaper than outgoing wire transfers.
+That’s because banks can process domestic wire transfers through one payment system instead of multiple banking systems.

 International Wire Transfers